Tarun-Kamboj/Data_Visualization_with_Python/Line Plot/README.md

 A `line chart` or `line plot` is a type of plot which displays information as a series of data points called markers connected by straight line segments.
 It is a basic type of chart common in many fields.
 Use line plot when you have a continuous data set.
 These are best suited for trend-based visualizations of data over a period of time.

+The [Notebook here](https://github.com/Tarun-Kamboj/Data_Visualization_with_Python/blob/master/Line%20Plot/Notebook.ipynb) contains the code of line plots like the one shown below.

 ![](img.png)

 ### Thanks for Reading :)